MegaSciFi.com

-However, in the case of Robotech, there was an almost unspoken attempt from the beginning for creators of the different fields to heed each other’s contributions as they expanded on the original source.
+However, in the case of Robotech, there was an almost unspoken attempt from the beginning for writers, artists, etc. of the different fields to heed each other’s contributions as they expanded on the original source.
 Here are some examples.
 The first novel started with events derived from an extra-sized comic that had provided the first new Robotech story since the animation.
-Another example of creator “cross-pollination” was when Bill Spangler wrote The Malcontent Uprisings comic series, a title inspired from a phrase first used in a Sentinels novel.
+Another example of writer “cross-pollination” was when Bill Spangler wrote The Malcontent Uprisings comic series, a title inspired from a phrase first used in a Sentinels novel.
 Later, Jack McKinney would adapt a good deal of Bill’s work.
 And the comic adaptation of The Sentinels books became possibly the longest-running adaptation in history.
 In contrast, material introduced in the roleplaying games shared little in common with the comics and novel series and vice versa, but at the very least, certain aspects of the games influenced the other two.

 Now onto the timeline!